 Here are some of the most frequently asked questions we get from clients who were hit and injured by an underinsured or uninsured driver in North Carolina.

 Uninsured Motorist coverage does cover injury claims arising from a hit-and-run accident, but certain criteria must be met to prevent fraudulent claims.
-First, victims should report the crash to police immediately Second, if your injuries are significant, you should speak with a lawyer about how to report claims and speak safely with insurance carriers.
+First, victims should report the crash to police immediately Period Second, if your injuries are significant, you should speak with a lawyer about how to report claims and speak safely with insurance carriers.
 Lastly, there must be actual contact between the vehicles involved.
 This is often referred to as the "no contact rule."
 For instance, if one vehicle forces another off the road without any physical contact, the uninsured motorist coverage is not liable and North Carolina law allows them to deny the claim.

-After an accident, the process of recovery can feel daunting and overwhelming, especially if you're dealing with injuries or recovering at Givens Estates near Asheville.
+After an accident, the process of recovery can feel daunting and overwhelming, especially if you're dealing with injuries or recovering at Wilham Ridge near Asheville.
 That's why it's wise to reach out to one of our experienced personal injury attorneys, who can help take that burden off your shoulders.
 We work on a contingency fee basis, meaning you won't owe us a dime unless we secure compensation for you.
 That means there's no downside to giving us a call at (800) 411-1583 to explore your options.

 According to North Carolina law, interpolicy stacking is applicable only to insurance for "nonfleet private passenger motor vehicles," as outlined in N. C. Gen. Stat. §58-40-15 (9) and (10).
 Furthermore, any uninsured or underinsured motorist coverage included in a policy that covers five or more vehicles, or that pertains to vehicles not classified as a "private passenger motor vehicle" under the statute, does not qualify as a "separate or additional policy."
 Therefore, the limits of such coverage cannot be stacked with those of any other policies when determining the uninsured and underinsured motorist limits.